 The transmitter transient period is the time period during which the transmitter is changing from the OFF period to the ON period or vice versa.
+The transmitter transient period is defined as directional requirement.
 The transmitter transient period is illustrated in Figure 9.5.3-1.
 The OFF power level is FFS.